R. Kelly’s Brother Calls Him ‘Demonic,’ Accuses Him Of Sexually Abusing Their 14-Year-Old Cousin

 R. Kelly had been accused of sex with an underage girl after an alleged sex tape surfaced in 2002, but a jury found him not guilty.
 He has more recently faced allegations of kidnapping women to be held in a sex cult.

 The singer appeared to reference the allegations in a recently release song called “I Admit.”
-In the 19-minute song, Kelly admitted to being sexually abused as a child but denied allegations that he had kidnapped women.
+In the 19-minute song, Kelly admitted to being sexually abused as a child, but denied allegations that he had kidnapped women.
 He recounted his side of what happened with Jocelyn Savage, whose parents had previously accused the singer of kidnapping the girl.

-Kelly claimed, “Her father dropped her off at my show/ And told this boy to put her on stage/ I admit that she was over age/ I admit that I was feelin’ her and I admit that she was feelin’ me/ I admit that that’s the sh– that comes with/ being a celebrity/ I ain’t chasing these ladies/ These ladies are chasing me, yeah.”
+“Her father dropped her off at my show/ And told this boy to put her on stage/ I admit that she was over age/ I admit that I was feelin’ her and I admit that she was feelin’ me/ I admit that that’s the sh– that comes with/ being a celebrity/ I ain’t chasing these ladies/ These ladies are chasing me, yeah,” Kelly claimed.

 Despite the accusations, R. Kelly has been able to continue his singing career and is still very popular with his fan base.